Gareth O'Callaghan

-Gareth O'Callaghan (born 24 March 1961) is an Irish writer and former radio and television presenter.
+Gareth O'Callaghan (born 24 March 1961) is an Irish writer and radio and television presenter.
 He was most recently heard on 4fm, having presented shows on RTÉ 2fm for much of his career until 2005, and then a show on Galway Bay FM.
-In January 2022 it was announced that he is to return to radio after a 4-year break, presenting a new Saturday morning with Ireland’s Classic Hits Radio.
+In January 2022, he returned to radio following a 4-year break, presenting a new Saturday morning with Ireland’s Classic Hits Radio.
+He is currently serving as interim presenter of the station's weekday Night Time Talk show, following the sudden departure of presenter Niall Boylan to contest in the 2024 European Parliament election in Ireland.

-O'Callaghan is a qualified clinical psychotherapist.

-Gareth married Paula on September 17, 2020 and live together in Cork

 Early life

 When he was eleven years of age in the early 1970s, O'Callaghan was first abused while staying at a Franciscan Brothers house, St Anthony's, in Clara, County Offaly, along with a group of young people he knew.
 The brother began by showing him how to bake bread during the day and then bringing him to his bedroom at night.
 When O'Callaghan's stay at the house ended, the brother arrived at his house on Dublin's Navan Road, bearing gifts for his mother and staying the night, sleeping opposite the boy he had abused.
 The next day his mother informed him in the brother's presence that he had been invited to Clara for the Easter holidays.
 O'Callaghan was unable to tell his mother in the months that followed and he set off from Heuston Station with a little brown suitcase.
 He was picked up at the train station in Clara and driven back to St Anthony's.
 This time he was the only child in the house.
 He was given a room near where his abuser was sleeping, one with an adjoining door.
 On the second night of this, O'Callaghan made a 5 am escape down some stairs when the brother had fallen asleep.
 Aware of a train from Galway that would arrive at 7 am, he hid among a woman and her children at Clara train station and then made his way back to Heuston Station.
 He then took a bus home, informing his mother that the brother had been required to go away.
 She never asked her son about the absent little brown suitcase.

 O'Callaghan began to experience nightmares, which lasted for many years, and consisted of his abuser returning.
 After telling a teacher he was ill he left school early, approaching his Inter Cert examinations, and attended confession at St Mary's Pro-Cathedral with the intention of explaining what had happened to him.
 The priest was unsympathetic, accused O'Callaghan of defaming the brother's name and told him to get out.
 He then told his mother when he returned home and received a more sympathetic response, with her insisting he was not to blame for what had happened.
 At the age of twenty, O'Callaghan once more met his abuser.
 The brother recognised him but O'Callaghan turned and ran.